East Asia is the World’s Largest Economy at $29.6 Trillion USD, Including 4 of the Top 25 Countries Globally

 As a heavy exporter that continues to grow rapidly, China needs to ensure they have efficient and cost-effective logistics capabilities.
 According to this article entitled Logistics in China published recently by China Daily, “China’s logistics industry grew steadily last year amid industrial restructuring.”
 The article continues to say “The total value of social logistics goods in 2016 expanded by 6.1 percent year-on-year to 229.7 trillion yuan (about $33.2 trillion), said the National Development and Reform Commission (NDRC).“

 As China seems committed to furthering and continuing its growth in investment with Association of South East Asian Nations (ASEAN) member states, investments in logistics look to provide try growth opportunities.
 Investments in logistics will help grow ASEAN markets.
 China has actively been investing in high-speed rail projects in Thailand.
 They have also expressed interest in the Dawei Special Economic Zone in Myanmar, which is a major port expansion to open shipping lanes to South Asia.

 Japan: modest growth for 5 consecutive quarters

-Japanese gross domestic product increased by 2.2 percent in annualized terms in the three months through March 2017 according to this recent New York Times article.
+Japanese gross domestic product is projected to trend around 5400.00 USD Billion in 2020.
 This compares with its original forecast of 1.7% and helped Japan hold its position as the 3rd largest economy.

 Japan’s government has been keen to restart nuclear power plants that meet strict new safety standards.
 In August 2015, Japan successfully restarted one nuclear reactor at the Sendai Nuclear Power Plant in Kagoshima prefecture, and several other reactors around the country have since resumed operations.
 The government has identified its nuclear power capacity to produce electricity and avoid importing energy from abroad is key to fueling continued economic growth.